freecityhacks/fch-docs/README.md

 ## Visit Us

-Check us out on these platforms:
+Social:

 * [Facebook](https://facebook.com/freecityhacks)
 * [Twitter](https://twitter.com/freecityhacks)

+Work:

 * [GitHub](https://github.com/freecityhacks)
 * [Eventbrite](https://freecityhacks.eventbrite.com)

 # Contributing & Volunteering

-If you are interested in helping us achieve more, kindly reach out to [freecityhacks@outlook.com](mailto://freecityhacks@outlook.com).
-Also, feel free to read up on our [CODE_OF_CONDUCT](https://github.com/freecityhacks/fch-docs/blob/master/CODE_OF_CONDUCT.md) and [CONTRIBUTING_GUIDELINES](https://github.com/freecityhacks/fch-docs/blob/master/CONTRIBUTING.md) to learn more about our accepted standards and behaviours.
+If you are interested in helping in any of our projects, leave us a [tweet](https://twitter.com/freecityhacks).
+We also encourage you to catch up on our [CONTRIBUTORS_GUIDE](https://github.com/freecityhacks/fch-docs/blob/master/CONTRIBUTORS_GUIDE.md) guide to learn more about our accepted standards and behavioural practices.

-Thank you.
+Thank you for checking us out.

 # License